ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

   - Create a frame with a given title, width and height.
   - Clear a frame to a single color.
   - Swap frames.
-  - close on user input.
+  - Close on user input.

 Now to create the display, pygame first requires you to call.